Integration with Pelion Device Management

 mbed_app.jsonfile, set up your Wi-Fi credentials: enter a value for

 PASSWORD).
 Make sure you leave the quote marks and escape characters, for example

 - For Ethernet: Connect your board with a cable; no program setup is required.

 - For Wi-Fi: In your program's

 Build and run the program to connect your device.
-When your device goes online, you can see it in Device Management Portal.
+When your device goes online, you can see it in the Pelion Device Management portal.

 To update your device:

 In the Pelion Device Management view, click Push to device.
 Mbed Studio:

 Builds the program as a new image, which does not include the bootloader (that was only needed for the initial program).

 Creates a manifest for the update, signed with your private key.